Mickaellah/tea-time-topic/readme.md

 Fork this repo and clone your fork.
 You have until 16h30 to complete the project.
 Stop coding a bit earlier to take some time documenting your project in the readme.

 Good luck team 🔥💪 and happy coding 👍

+## Students report.

+### File structure.
+I created three new files index.html, stylr.css and script.js.
+Added some elements to the index.html file and added their styles to the style.css.
+Then, started to work with the script.js file.
+Grabbed all the elements that might be needed and fetch the data from the given url.
+Added some functions for fetching the data, displaying the data into html and also handling the buttons.

+### Improvements.
+Use of filter about the discussedOn attribute.
+Added two filters for the next topic and the past topic.
+Sort the ratio between likes and dislikes in the topic.

+### Experiance.
+Filter and find with all the buttons are not working and also the upvotes attribute and downvotes attribute for increasing the score is not defined.
+Localestorage is not working which I don't know why.
+Also with the submit form, I can see the topic which I have added in the url but I cannot see it in the list even if I have pushed it.